pchinjr/fcc-serverless-api/readme.md

 ## Foundations
 The following examples are completely based on [Free Code Camp's APIs and Micro-services Certification: Basic Node and Express](https://www.freecodecamp.org/learn/apis-and-microservices/basic-node-and-express/).

-The original challenge has twelve sections to pass.
-Unfortunately their tests are not 100% compatible because it is relying on a background process to test against.
-Serverless functions remain stateless and do not retain any memory between invocations.
-I believe the FCC test server can't get the results it needs.
-I have however been able to replicate the entire process with Express inside of a mono-lambda.

-In this repo, I will document and recreate the same functionality to build an API, but with discrete architecture to include single use functions, shared middleware, and static hosting on serverless infrastructure with automated deployments through [Begin](https://begin.com) and GitHub.
+In this repo, I will document and recreate the same functionality, but with [serverless architecture](https://arc.codes) to include single use functions, shared middleware, and static hosting with automated deployments through [Begin](https://begin.com).

 Click the button to deploy this app to live infrastructure on Begin.